ekomsSavior/cloudTOWN/README.md

 ## What is cloudTOWN?

-**cloudTOWN** (Cloud Tactical Offensive Warfare Network) is a bleeding-edge, interactive red team framework designed for authorized cloud security assessments.
-Built by offensive security professionals, for offensive security professionals.
+**cloudTOWN** (Cloud Tactical Offensive Warfare Network) is a bleeding-edge, interactive framework designed for authorized cloud security assessments.

 ### Core Capabilities